andrewozhegov/full-ci-cd-practice/jenkins/README.md

 `full-ci-cd-practice/jenkins`

+Docker container with preinstalled Java, Jenkins and Maven.
+Also contains docker-cli (because jenkins would build docker images too) whitch supposed to work with docker.sock from host, so just volume it.
 Of course I would like to use a real AWS EC2 for that, but as I live in Crimea all I can it's just imagine like it's EC2.

 ### amazonlinux way